PRGhadge/personal-trainer-multi-agent/README.md

 # Multi-Agent Personal Trainer System (LangGraph)

-Production-grade, modular multi-agent AI pipeline that generates a personalized workout plan and optionally schedules it on a calendar.
+This is a project that demonstrates a modular multi-agent pipeline that generates a personalized workout plan and optionally schedules it on a calendar.
 The system uses LangGraph for orchestration and OpenAI models for structured JSON outputs.

 ## What This Project Does
 - Analyzes medical history to identify exercise constraints